-From your Pioreactor's interface, the "Plugins" button on the left navigation bar will display all your currently installed plugins, and available plugins that meet standard requirements.
+From your Pioreactor's interface, the "Plugins" button on the left navigation bar will display all your currently installed plugins, and some recommended plugins.
 We also encourage you to explore our forums for more plugins created by the community.

 Automations installed via plugins

-After installation, dosing, LED, and temperature automations will be available in the list of automations available to you.
+Some plugins add new automations to your Pioreactor.
+After installing, new dosing, LED, or temperature automations will be available in the list of automations available to you.